usnistgov/FIPS201/_Appendix/oid.md

 The PIV background investigation indicator (previously known as the NACI indicator) is deprecated under this version of the Standard.
 It is expected that the indicator will be removed from a future revision of this standard.
-Instead of the on-card indicator, background investigative status is commonly maintained in each agency IDMS and personnel security system and in the Central Verification System (or successor).
+Instead of the on-card indicator, background investigative status is commonly maintained in each agency IDMS and personnel security system as well as in the Central Verification System (or successor).
 Status of the investigation can be communicated as needed using federation protocols.

 If used, the PIV background investigation indicator extension indicates to the issuer whether the subject's